-Supporting preachers’ kids and PKs is primarily your job as a pastor’s wife (your husband to, but this blog isn’t about him).
+Supporting preachers kids and PK is primarily your job as a pastor’s wife (your husband to, but this blog isn’t about him).
+We have to be intentional about looking out for our kids and protecting them for those who can cause harm.

-Sure the African proverb” it takes a village” is true, but sometimes the village could be the problem.
+Sure, the African proverb” it takes a village” is true, but sometimes the village could be the problem.
 No, it’s your job to discern what your children need and how they feel.
+I can’t drive that home enough.
+We have to look out for our kids (preachers kids and PKs).

 As a ministry couple, it’s easy to get caught up in the work of the Lord and not keep first things first as it pertains to your children.
 I think this is why most ministry children misbehave or grow bitter toward the church.
 Who wouldn’t be jealous of someone (or something) that takes the very thing you hold dear away?